 Listen Neil Young Perform 'Journey Through the Past'

 Once Young and his crew actually started turning the tapes into an album, the problems continued, due to his decision to record using a new and fairly wonky digital mixing board whose idiosyncrasies left the whole thing sounding less than pristine.
 As a document of the state Young was in at the time, it was probably appropriate, but once it came time to try and remaster it for the CD format, they realized they'd have to go back to the original tapes and remix the shows all over again.

-Still, there have been plans to reissue Time Fades Away on CD, most notably in 1995, when Young went so far as to schedule a November street date for the remastered disc.
-It was pulled before it ever got to stores, although test pressing copies have circulated for years (and ended up on YouTube, as you’ll hear in the video at the top).
-And in the vaults is apparently where Young intends for it to stay, despite the wishes of a growing number of fans — some of whom have signed a petition clamoring for its release.
+Plans to reissue Time Fades Away on CD came and went, most notably in 1995 when Young went so far as to schedule a November street date for the remastered disc.
+It was pulled before it ever got to stores, although test pressing copies circulated for years.

 In typically idiosyncratic fashion, Young actually mentioned a sequel before a reissue of the original album ever saw the light of day.

 "One thing I'll tell you about the next volume of Archives is that Time Fades Away II is in there," he told Guitar World.
 "And it's interesting because the whole thing has a different drummer than what was on that album.
 I switched drummers halfway through the tour: Kenny Buttrey was in there for the first half, and Johnny Barbata came in for the second.
 It's a completely different thing, with completely different songs.
 So, that's interesting.
 There's lots of stuff like that that I'm working on right now for the second volume."